 Notes on PPTP Passthrough and IPSec Passthrough

-How to Enable a VPN Passthrough?
+How to Enable or Disable VPN Passthrough?

 - Access your router’s settings (usually via an online interface)